-- C. A deposit for the following year is not accepted or processed until tuition and fees are paid up to date for the current year. - D. A student is not allowed to take examinations unless all financial obligations are met. - E. Financial aid for tuition is available through the Work Study Program.
-The deadline for submission of applications for assistance is on or about April 15 for the following school year. - F. A portion of pre-paid tuition may be refundable for students who withdraw from school during the school year.
+C. A student is not allowed to take examinations unless all financial obligations are met.

+- D. Financial aid for tuition is available through the Work Study Program.
+The deadline for submission of applications for assistance is on or about March 31 for the following school year. - E. A portion of pre-paid tuition may be refundable for students who withdraw from school during the school year.